israelagm/PriceElementary/README.md

-# price elementary
+# Sarah J. Price Elementary

-Website for Price Elementary School
+## A Website for Price Elementary School

-# Eric's first Contribution
+---
+### v1.0
+Site is ready to be previewed.

+Still need photos to be sent and lorem ipsum text to be replaced with real text in some places.